54 Rooms in a House: Design Inspiration for Your Home

 7. Dining Room

 Dining rooms have become multi-functional spaces.
-Will yours be a space for family dinners and formal entertaining as well as a place to work from home, help kids with homework, or host a board games night?
+Will your space be used for family dinners and formal gatherings?
+Will it be an area to work from home, help kids with homework, or host game nights?
 Those decisions will help you choose the appropriate layout, furniture, colors, and accessories.

-A dining table with extra leaves easily adapts to gatherings large and small, while a console table or buffet offers a surface to serve food and doubles as storage for dishes or even a printer.
+A dining table that can be expanded with extra leaves is great for both small and large gatherings.
+A console table or buffet provides a surface to serve food and can also be used for storing dishes or even a printer.

 9. Family Room

-Choose kid- and pet-friendly furnishings and pay attention to their size and placement, including their position to the TV.
-Maximize storage to help keep the room clutter-free.
-Personalize the space with paint, wallpaper or wall treatments, and accessories.
+Choose furniture that is safe for kids and pets.
+Also, consider their size and where you place them, especially in relation to the TV.
+Maximizing the storage helps keep the room clutter-free.
+You can personalize the space with paint, wallpaper, wall treatments, and accessories.

 10. Powder Room/Half Bath